 The Palace of Parliament is the world’s second-largest administrative building (after the Pentagon) and former dictator Nicolae Ceauşescu’s most infamous creation.
-Started in 1984 (and still unfinished), the building has more than 3000 rooms and covers 330,000 sq metres.
-Entry is by guided tour only (book in advance).
+Started in 1984 (and still unfinished), the 330,000-sq-metre building has more than 3000 rooms.
+Entry is by guided tour only (book ahead).
 Entry to the palace is from B-dul Naţiunile Unite on the building's northern side (to find it, face the front of the palace from B-dul Unirii and walk around the building to the right).
 Bring your passport.

-Several types of tours are available, including a 'standard' tour of the main rooms and hallways, and 'complete' tours that combine the standard tour with views of the terrace and basement.
-The standard tour takes around 45 minutes; add an extra 15 minutes to see the terrace and basement.
-Today the building houses the country's parliament and associated offices – though much of it stands unused.
+Several types of tours are available, including a 'standard' tour of the main rooms and hallways, and 'complete' tours that combine the standard tour with views of the basement.
+The standard tour takes around 45 minutes; add an extra 15 minutes to see the basement.
+Today, the building houses the country's parliament and associated offices – though much of it stands unused.